bitcrypt0/rafflhub/public/RAFFLHUB_PROTOCOL_DOCUMENTATION.md

 Rafflhub is designed to be your ultimate community engagement toolkit.
 Here’s how you can leverage the protocol to achieve your project’s goals.

 Launch Your NFT Collection
-Forget traditional minting processes.
-Launch your next ERC-721 or ERC-1155 collection through a dynamic and engaging raffle.
+Enough of the unfair traditional minting processes.
+Launch your next ERC-721 or ERC-1155 collection through a dynamic and engaging raffle where every participant has access and every entry has equal chance of eventually minting from the collection.

 Benefits:

-Generate Hype: Use the Delayed Reveal feature to build massive anticipation before your art is unveiled.

 Fair Distribution: Let Chainlink's VRF ensure a provably fair distribution, building trust with your community from day one.

-Automated Minting: Prizes can be minted on-demand when winners claim them, saving you gas and hassle.
+Winner-only Minting: Prizes can be minted on-demand when winners claim them, saving you gas and hassle.

+Creator-inclusive Tokenomics: NFT Collection owners can mint up to 10% of the collection's supply for themselves.

 Built-in Royalties: Automatically collect royalties on secondary sales with built-in ERC-2981 support.